 The restoration came at the expense of poorer residents who were soon priced out of their homes, prompting the redesign of the Foundation’s later projects in the Victorian District and elsewhere in an effort to minimise the impact of regeneration on a targeted neighborhood’s existing residents.

 Noah Barnum Knapp was a prominent Savannah citizen, whose harness business and later positions as director of several Georgia banks and then as a judge had made him one of the wealthier men in the city.

 At the outbreak of the Civil War Knapp’s personal net worth was in excess of $200,000 (around $5.5 million today).
 His townhouse on Jones Street was completed in 1857, among the many works in Savannah attributed to the New York architect John Norris, who completed at least two dozen commissions during his years in the city.

 Its exterior is a restrained interpretation of the Greek Revival style commonly employed in mid-century Savannah.
-The interior layout of the house also reflected the mores of the time, with the upper three stories intended for the use of the family and the ground floor, for their slaves.
+The interior layout of the house also reflected the mores of the time, with the upper three stories intended for the use of the family and the ground floor, for the people they enslaved.

 This house a little off Bull Street is thought to be the very first residence erected on Jones Street.
 It was built in 1847 for Eliza and Joseph Thompson (and their seven children), as their family residence and the venue for their frequent entertaining.

 In 1855, Joseph died.
 Rather than turn over her late husband’s business interests to a professional who would superintend them on her behalf, Eliza took the then-extraordinary decision to manage them herself, which she did with success and without apparent impediment to her role as one of Savannah’s most active hostesses.